CESNET/ndk-fpga/README.md

 The NDK-based Minimal application is a simple example of how to build an FPGA application using the NDK.
 It can also be a starting point for your NDK-based application.
 The NDK-based Minimal application does not process network packets in any way; it only sends and receives them.
 If the DMA IP is enabled, then it forwards the network packets to the computer memory.
 You can find more detailed information in [the NDK-FPGA documentation (devel branch) here](https://cesnet.github.io/ndk-fpga/devel/).

-**The DMA Medusa IP is not part of the open-source NDK.
-If the DMA IP is disabled, it is replaced by a loopback.
-[You can get the NDK, including the DMA Medusa IP and professional support, through our partner BrnoLogic](https://support.brnologic.com/).**
+**Please note that some integrated IP (e.g. DMA Medusa IP) are not part of the open-source NDK-FPGA.
+These IPs can only be obtained through our partners, [see the section Partners](#partners).**

 ## How to start